weekendtrailtales/weekendtrailtales.github.io/_posts/2023-09-15-oahu-hawaii.md

 Day 4

 Today, we went to Ma'akua Ridge Trail loop.
 We parked by the beach and started our hike, clockwise.
-Thankfully, this hike was covered by trees and had easy elevation inclines.
-There was a fruit bearing tree all over the place that gave the trail a sweet, delicous smell.
-It reminds of an apple or makopa.
-The hike was on the side of the mountain and had some views of the ocean on the eastern side of the mountain.
-The trail was marked and you can clearly see the footpath by previous hikers.
-At one point, we got lost.
-We started going around fallen trees and needing to make our own path.
+This hike was covered by trees and had easy elevation inclines.
+There was a fruit bearing tree at the start of the hike that gave a sweet, delicous smell.
+It was a circular, red fruit, similar to an apple or a makopa.
+The hike was on the side of the mountain and had eastern side had views of the ocean.
+The trail was clearly marked and you can  see the footpath by previous hikers.
+We started going around fallen trees and needed to make our own path.
+At this point, we suspected we were lost.
 We checked the map and backtracked.
-On the western side of the mountain, we had a view of Hauula Forest Reserve.
+We had lunch at a little creek.
+When we continued our hike on the western side of the mountain, we had a view of lush mountains of Hauula Forest Reserve.

+Next stop was Haleiwa Town.
+We joined the line up at Matsumoto Shave Ice.
+It was one of the few touristy things we did on this trip :D

+We drove West to Ka'ena Point.
+It was long road and we did not see a lot of cars or houses asfter Haleiwa.
+We did a hort hike by the rocky shore.
+We didn't see any wildlife but whales and seals are sometimes spotted here.
+We were, however, still very happy to be watching the sunset by the amazing coastline and felt so close to nature.

+Day 5

+We set on to the hardest hike of our trip, the Kuli'ou'ou Ridge Trail.
+I don't remember much about the hike but I do remember a lot of stairs.
+From the viewpoint at the peak, we can see Hanauma Bay, Koko Crater and Diamond Head.
+It was very windy at the top.
+I had to make sure I was holding on to all of our stuff or they were gonna get blown away into the mountains.
+I also had to cover your eyes because of the loose gravel!

+Day 6

+We had an easy day and did a short hike to Ehukai Pill Box.
+This used to be an old World War 2 bunker with views of the North Shore.
+We explored the rest of the trail and was suprised to find a bamboo forest, a moutain biking trail, and big boulders.

+We contined on to Shark's Cove to snorkel.
+Unlike Hanauma Bay, the entrance to the water was a little sketchy and rocky.
+It also had a lot more people since it was free, unlike Hanauma Bay that had a fee and needed a reservation.
+I saw so many fish here!
+I did not go far but I saw different kinds of fish.
+I even saw a big school fish.
+I swam with them for a good 15 minutes (from a far) until a litte girl got too close and spooked them away.
+I wish you, Daddy and I were all watching them together.
+Meanwhile, you were napping with Daddy by the shore.
+When you woke up, Daddy and I switched turns swimming.
+He agreed there were more fish here than Hanauma Bay.
+He swam far again.
+Hearing sharks come here sometimes does not deter him!

+Day 7